Ryujin T10 Custom Katana ELITE - Choji Midare Hamon

-This ELITE version has the same customization options as the standard SBG Ryujin custom katana but features a much more visually appealing blade with active choji midare hamon line and traditional reverse hadori finger polish to bring out the rich detail and as such as the more traditional of the two.
+This ELITE version has the same customization options as the standard SBG Ryujin custom katana but features a much more visually appealing blade with active choji midare hamon line made by only the most senior apprentices under the supervision of a Master Sword Smith.

 Like the standard version it was developed working closely with Mr. Sung and his team, utilizes only the BEST available options to ensure you get the best looking, best performing cutting Katana possible - fully guaranteed to not only meet but EXCEED your expectations.
 With only the best options available, it is practically impossible to design a bad looking sword.
 Just pick the components that you like the look of best and let us make it real for you!